 Not convinced?
-Consider this: evolution has designed us to like calorie dense food.
+Consider this: evolution has designed us to like calorie-dense food.
 It was a good survival mechanism when food was scarce.
 It’s easy to get addicted to high calorie or instantly gratifying food and then find other foods boring.
 But you can undo that.
 You can retrain your taste buds to love fresh healthy food.
 You’ll then find that your typical beige crispy fodder tastes too fatty and rich.
 If you value your health, make the change!

 So, that’s the stuff onto which you deposit your dips, but what about the actual dips?
 Ah, well that’s the subject of this article.
 Read on to get some great examples of tasty, healthy, low calorie dips.

-A lot of the commercial dips use oil, mayonnaise, cheese and other high fat ingredients in order to create an indulgent, rich, creamy mouthfeel.
+A lot of the commercial dips use oil, mayonnaise, cheese and other high-fat ingredients in order to create an indulgent, rich, creamy mouthfeel.
 But they contain a lot of it!
-You don’t necessarily need high fat foods to create that texture.
+You don’t necessarily need high-fat foods to create that texture.
 There are plenty of substitute ingredients.

 You don’t even need to have that creamy texture either.
 Salsa, for example, makes a great dip, especially when you have an intense tomato flavour with some tangy and spicy ingredients.

 There are so many recipes for healthy dips out there.
-You’ll find all sort of ingredients.
+You’ll find all sorts of ingredients.
 It almost looks like ‘anything goes’, as long as it tastes great and has the right texture to stick to whatever you are dipping in it.

 So, invent your own!
 Hmmm, that’s easier said than done.
 Some inspiration would help.
 So, what can I eat as a dip, you ask?
 We’ve come up with a useful way of creating your own dip.